A two-phase free boundary problem for harmonic measure and uniform rectifiability

 We remark that, again, we do not assume the surface measure $\HH^n|_{\partial\Omega_1}$ to be locally finite in the theorem.
-For the precise notions of $A_\infty(\omega_1)$, very big pieces of uniformly $n$-rectifiable measures, and big pieces of uniformly $n$-rectifiable measures, see Sections \ref{sec:7} and \ref{sec:8}.
+For the precise notions of $A_\infty(\omega_1)$, very big pieces of uniformly $n$-rectifiable measures, big pieces of uniformly $n$-rectifiable measures, and joint big pieces of chord-arc subdomains, see Section \ref{sec:8}.
 For the moment, let us say that, for $n$-AD-regular measures, having very big pieces of uniformly $n$-rectifiable measures or big pieces of uniformly $n$-rectifiable measures is equivalent to uniform $n$-rectifiability.
 So Theorem \ref{teoNTA} can be understood as the two-phase counterpart of the David-Jerison theorem \cite{David-Jerison} in the one-phase case, which asserts that for an NTA domain $\Omega\subset\R^{n+1}$ with $n$-AD-regular boundary, the condition $\omega\in A_\infty(\HH^n|_{\partial\Omega})$ is equivalent to the uniform $n$-rectifiability of $\HH^n|_{\partial\Omega}$.